superfluid-finance/widget/.changeset/nice-owls-eat.md

 ---
-"@superfluid-finance/widget": minor
+"@superfluid-finance/widget": patch
 ---

-Bump the tokenlist version to ^3.2.0 to include FUNDx.
+Bump the tokenlist version to ^3.2.0 to include FUNDx by default